WelliSolutions/UserModeCrashDumpInfo/README.md

 for %f in (*.dmp) do "UserModeCrashDumpInfo.exe" "%f" /exe /exception /fileversion /time /rename
 ```

+The exception will be printed as an 8 digit hex number with leading 0x (e.g. `0x00000000`).

+The time will be printed as an ISO like yyyy-MM-dd HH-mm-ss (not using colons, since those are not valid in file names).

 ## Example

+### Printing basic information about the crash

 ```none
 C:\...>UserModeCrashDumpInfo.exe 757120f3-b864-43f1-a4b0-959500f9e3d9.dmp /exception /exe /fileversion /productversion /time